MiriaHex/.github/profile/README.md

 # Hi there 👋

+This document is also available in [Simplified Chinese.](README_zh-cn.md "简体中文版")

-## A simple introduction of this organization
+## A simple introduction of our organization

 <!--